Parent and Family FAQs

 The decision to go smoke-free was based on requests from our Student Government Association and is part of our Healthy Campus Initiative, which focuses on providing a healthy and safe campus environment for all students, faculty, staff, and visitors.

 Yes!
-Gwynedd Mercy University offers an online payment service to pay tuition bills by credit card (Visa® and MasterCard®) or ACH/Electronic Check.
+Gwynedd Mercy University offers an online payment service to pay tuition bills by credit card (Visa®, MasterCard®, Discover or American Express) or ACH/Electronic Check.
 Online payments can be made through Self-Service.
 Students must have an active Gwynedd Mercy University student account to access Self-Service.
+Find more details about payment options here.

 The Family Educational Rights and Privacy Act (FERPA) requires your student to provide consent in order for us to discuss billing and financial aid issues with you.